What It Really Takes to Change Your Career

 Introduction:

-So what happens when… you’re not that anymore?
+So what happens when you are not that anymore?

 The Myth of Certainty

-Here’s what I tell my clients again and again: you won’t find certainty before you act.
+Here’s what I tell my clients again and again: you will not find certainty before you act.
 Clarity comes through taking the next step.

-But I know letting go isn’t easy — especially after years in one career.
-So here’s the key: before you can move forward, you need to identify what you must carry with you into your next profession.
+But I know letting go is not easy, especially after years in one career.
+Before you can move forward, you need to identify what you must carry with you into your next profession.

-Most people hesitate because they’re afraid of losing something specific — whether it’s the sense of achievement, the type of relationships they have at work, or the impact they make.
+Most people hesitate because they are afraid of losing something specific, whether it is the sense of achievement, the type of relationships they have at work, or the impact they make.

-That’s how you move forward without losing yourself — by carrying your core values, your key motivations, and what truly energizes you into your next chapter.
+That is how you move forward without losing yourself, by carrying your core values, your key motivations, and what truly energizes you into your next chapter.

 Letting Go of the Medals